SalvatoreTosti/unity-scripts/Packages/README.md

 Contains prefab which can be used to take screenshots at runtime.
 Prefab persists through scenes and implements singleton behavior _(only 1 Renderer object active at a time)_.

+### Player.unitypackage
+Contains player prefab and camera.
+Player can move forward and backward as well as rotate.
+Camera is locked behind player.